analyticalmonk/analyticalmonk.github.io/about.md

 # image: /assets/img/blog/hydejack-8.png
 ---

 I think a lot about a lot of things and try not to [think at all](https://www.headspace.com/meditation-101/what-is-meditation) at times.
-My expertise lies in extracting value from messy data, developing software to drive automation and [researching things for no good reason](https://www.youtube.com/watch?v=lmTmGLzPVyM).
+My expertise lies in extracting value from messy data, developing software to drive automation (with or without AI/LLMs), building software products from scratch and [researching things for no good reason](https://www.youtube.com/watch?v=lmTmGLzPVyM).

 Before being enamored by technology, I'd aspired to be a full-time writer.
 I continue to write on this blog and shit-post on [Twitter](https://twitter.com/akashtandon).
 Some of my older pieces can be be found on [Tech and Mortals](https://techandmortals.wordpress.com/) and my Instagram.
+Recently, I have started reading a lot of short stories so feel free to share recommendations.

 ![profile_prez_image](/assets/img/sc_profile_demo_1.jpg)

 I'm the co-founder of [Looppanel](https://looppanel.com).
-Our software helps product and design teams record, organize and analyse user research interviews.
+Our software helps product and design teams record, organize and analyse user research data (user interviews, usability tests, surveys).
 I lead technology, and product delivery.
 The latter includes product prioritization and managing sprints.
 I also do just about anything else that's required such as support, ops or finance.
-Recently, I have spent a lot of time working on our LLM-based AI notetaking feature.

 Before Looppanel, I had been a part of [Entrepreneur First](https://www.joinef.com/) Bangalore's second cohort of 2020.
 I had also worked as a technology consultant with [Restat](https://restat.co/), where I was a founding partner.
 We worked with a diverse set of clients including academics and small Indian businesses.
 We also developed an [invoicing and sales assistant app](https://play.google.com/store/apps/details?id=com.restat.bizassist&hl=en_IN) for small businesses.

 I am a sucker for treks and bagpacking trips.
 I haven't been on a trek for almost 3 years now and hope to change that soon.
-I last went to the mountains to stay at a beautiful Airbnb homestay in the scenic town of Bir in July 2023.
+I last went to the mountains to stay at a beautiful Airbnb homestay in the scenic town of Landour in December 2023.

 ![chandrashila_peak](/assets/img/chandrashila_peak.jpg)